Perhaps the world’s most knife-edge diplomatic crisis in decades is coming to a head.

 Liberty Games named this the Nuclear Foosball, in a nod to the ‘Nuclear Football’ briefcase that is kept with the President at all times and contains the launch codes for the USA’s nuclear weapons.

-At Liberty Games, we firmly believe that a foosball table is the best kind of negotiating table, and the ideal way to resolve international crises.
+At Liberty Games, we firmly believe that a foosball table is the best kind of negotiating table (ok you might be able to pursuade us on a table tennis table as well), and the ideal way to resolve international crises.
 Our skills are available to the diplomatic services of any friendly country.

 And of course, we’d like to extend a cordial invitation to Mr Trump and Mr Jong-Un to come to Epsom and play a game together.